Renting Out Your Home in San Francisco: Everything You Should Consider

 In addition to listing your rental on major online platforms, don’t overlook traditional marketing channels.
 Flyers, local bulletin boards, and newspaper ads can still be effective, especially in neighborhoods with less tech-savvy residents.

 If you prefer a hands-off approach or would rather not handle the day-to-day tasks yourself, partnering with a property management firm can be a smart investment.
-These companies typically charge between 8% and 12% of the monthly rent but offer significant value, like filling vacancies faster, handling tenant screening, and managing maintenance.
+These companies typically charge between 8% and 12% of the monthly rent but offer significant value, like filling vacancies faster, handling tenant screening and lease agreements, and managing maintenance.

 Seek Professional Advice